opensensorhub/osh-docs/docs/install.md

 ### Prerequisistes

-In order for OSH to run, you will need a working installation of Java JDK 7.
+In order for OSH 1.3.x to run, you will need a working installation of Java JDK 7 or 8.

 On Linux, we have successfully tested SensorHub with both OpenJDK and Oracle JDK.